VideologyInc/scailx_python_webgui/README.md

 Updates in ~/scailx_tools/.

+2026.0603.
+Added detect usb live service to work together with go2rtc service.
+It needs new package linuxpy.

 2026.0519.
 Added (camera name + id + device path) to 2 lists used by go2RTC and Portal.

 2026.0428.
 Added functions and codes to generate cemara settings list for Portal.
 They are saved to /var/tmp/cam_config.json.